latqcdtools.base.utilitiesΒΆ

 _alphanum_key(key):

-Splits the string `key` at any point where there is one or more consecutive digits.
+Splits the string `key` at any point where there's a change from digit to non-digit or vice versa.

 byteConvert(x, b1, b2):